sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

     ASIC_DB: 19
     hardware: 19

-  Number of common prefixes between rib and kernel: 20 Prefixes in rib not available in kernel:
+  Number of common prefixes between RIB and KERNEL: 20 Prefixes in rib not available in kernel:
   Extra prefixes in kernel:
   Unequal prefixes between rib and kernel:

-  Number of common prefixes between rib and APP_DB: 20 Prefixes in rib not available in kernel:
+  Number of common prefixes between RIB and APP_DB: 20 Prefixes in RIB not available in APP_DB:
-  Extra prefixes in kernel:
+  Extra prefixes in APP_DB:
-  Unequal prefixes between rib and kernel:
+  Unequal prefixes between RIB and APP_DB:

-  Number of common prefixes between rib and ASIC_DB: 19 Prefixes in rib not available in ASIC_DB:
+  Number of common prefixes between RIB and ASIC_DB: 19 Prefixes in RIB not available in ASIC_DB:
        99.1.1.1/24
-  Extra prefixes in kernel:
+  Extra prefixes in ASIC_DB:
-  Unequal prefixes between rib and ASIC_DB:
+  Unequal prefixes between RIB and ASIC_DB:
        40.0.0.0/24
                 rib: 2
                        (Ethernet0, 10.1.1.1, 00:00:00:01:02:03)